 Welcome to Golden Hill Country Park extending to 20 hectares of mixed habitat public open space.
 The park was created in 1970 following military use from 1863 to 1962.

 Golden Hill Country Park surrounds one of the Palmerston Follies that were built to protect the Solent from invasion.
 Built on high ground it was designed to defend and support the coastal batteries.
 The Fort itself is now luxury flats and has pretty much disappeared from view.

 Gift to Nature manages the Country Park which was once part of the military estate, after World War I it was home to thousands of soldiers who were being demobbed.

 A substantial grant from the Heritage Lottery Fund in 2019, meant we could deliver an ambitious project to enhance the site and introduce new ways of helping the public understand its heritage and engage in its future.
-This work continues.
+This work was completed in 2021.

 Throughout the park you will find a series of lecterns and pillars where you can stop and look, or listen, for something special – maybe a white admiral butterfly or the remains of a military building nestling in the undergrowth.

 There are three new trails to help explore – A Red Squirrel Walk, a View Point Walk and a longer Wildlife Walk that takes in the open grassland, the woodlands and ponds.